emaballarin/BSTDplate/readme.md

 ```

 Return an iterator to the left-most node (which, likely, is not the root node).
-WHEN YOU DEREFERENCE A CONST ITERATOR YOU GET A CONST OBJECT (READ-ONLLY)
+WHEN YOU DEREFERENCE A CONST ITERATOR YOU GET A CONST OBJECT (READ-ONLY)

 ##### End